josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🇬🇧_why_the_uk_likes_to_laugh_at_the_ruling_class.md

 Scandals are therefore rarely received as surprises.
 They are received as confirmations.

-This is why public anger so often centres on:
-- fairness,
-- consequence,
-- and asymmetry,

-rather than on sex itself.

 The unspoken grievance is not:
 “Sex is bad.”